Guide to Filing a Criminal Revision in Singapore

-Since then, however, there have been several instances where the High Court has used its powers of revision to enhance sentences.
+There have been several instances where the General Division of the High Court has used its powers of revision to enhance sentences.

 For example, an appellant had initially pleaded guilty in the District Court to a total of 10 charges under the Computer Misuse Act and the Penal Code for using cloned bank cards to withdraw money from various ATMs.
 He was sentenced to 5.5 years’ jail, and appealed against his sentence.

 On appeal, the High Court not only dismissed the appellant’s contentions, but also used its revisionary powers to enhance his sentence to 8.5 years.
 One reason for doing so was due to the need to deter others from threatening the security of the country’s financial institutions.